 Tip: Using personal loans to rebuild your credit history is a double-edged sword.
 Although making regular payments on a personal loan can help, taking on debt can be expensive and push you into more serious financial difficulties.
 Make sure you can afford the monthly payments before you get a personal loan.

-Build Favorable Credit History with On-Time Payments
+Building a Favorable Credit History

 But there are many options of loans for bad credit that could help.
 By taking a personal loan with lenders that report to major credit reporting bureaus, such as NetCredit or Rise, you can nudge your credit score in the right direction.
 Why?
 Personal loans are repaid over months or years, which gives you plenty of time to establish a pattern of on-time payments.

-Tip: If you do decide to get a loan to help your credit score, avoid payday loans.
+Tip: If you decide to get a loan to help your credit score, avoid payday loans.
 They don’t report to credit bureaus and will do nothing to rebuild your credit.

 Many people choose to live without a credit card after bankruptcy.
 But everyday activities, such as renting a car or booking a hotel, can be difficult without a credit card.
 If you qualify for an unsecured credit card after filing for bankruptcy, the terms you receive will be less than desirable: low credit limits, stiff fees, and high interest rates.

 Secured credit cards, such as First Progress Platinum Elite Mastercard or USAA’s Platinum Mastercard (only for members of the armed forces and their families), look and work like regular credit cards but are available to people with poor credit.
 They usually offer lower interest rates and few or no fees because the credit limits are dictated by the guaranteed deposit you provide.